Residency and Working in Switzerland

 - C-permit (permanent residence, granted after 10 years, but already after 5 years for citizens of EU, EEA, US and Canada; relatives of Swiss citizens can apply earlier, too): allows to purchase residential real estates, gives access to social welfare system, but there are some restrictions on leaving and re-entering the country.

-- G-permit – for cross border EU commuters (from any other EU country).
+- G-permit – for cross border EU commuters (from any other EU country);

-- 120 Day Permit – within a 12-month period for EU citizens.
+- 120 Day Permit – within a 12-month period for EU citizens

 Based on the agreement of free movement between Switzerland and the EU, EU citizens can apply for the B permit if they are employed in a company, have a residence and a health insurance.
 The B-permit is issued and renewed if there is an employment in place, plus residency and health insurance.
 If an employee has a B permit, the employer must declare and pay the withholding tax for him, provided that the income does not exceed a certain threshold.
 All those who have a C-permit and those whose income is above the threshold for a B- permit declare their taxes themselves.
-For self-employed or employed in their own company, there is additional bureaucracy as the authorities try to avoid misuse.
-Citizens of EU/ EEA also have the option to move to Switzerland without a gainful occupation, if they can prove that they have sufficient income and wealth to cover their costs of living.

 For non-EU citizens and for people with citizenship of Croatia, there is a quota of residence permits issued every quarter.
 Decisions are made by the cantonal migration authorities.
 Priority is given to senior executives and technical specialists with university qualification and several years of experience, and in some cases family reunification.
 Because of the quarterly quota system, timing is relevant, and we recommend that all papers are ready and submitted at the beginning of a new period.
 After the employer submits a request, a recommendation of the cantonal authorities is needed, but there is a final decision by the federal authorities.